Chukobyte/seika-engine/docs/python_api/index.md

 # Python API

-Contains information about the Python scripting API used for Roll Back Engine.
+Contains information about the Python scripting API used for Seika Engine.

 * [Node](node.md)
 * [Math](math.md)